tldr-pages/tldr/pages/linux/updatedb.md

 # updatedb

-> Creates or updates the database used by locate.
+> Create or update the database used by locate.
 It usually runs daily by cron.

-- Refreshes database content - required if you added new files since last time `updatedb` ran:
+- Refresh database content - required if you added new files since last time `updatedb` ran:

 `sudo updatedb`